 A Nevada man whose wife had an affair with Sen. John Ensign said he discovered the relationship after intercepting a text message around Christmas in 2007.

-Doug Hampton recounted the text message during an interview for broadcast Monday night on ABC's "Nightline."
-The interview covers a lot of ground already made public since Ensign, R-Nev., acknowledged the extramarital affair in June, but provides new details about how the affair was discovered as well as the senator's reaction when Hampton confronted him.
+Doug Hampton recounted the text message during an interview taped for broadcast Monday night on ABC's "Nightline."
+The interview covered a lot of ground already made public since Ensign, R-Nev., admitted to the extramarital affair in June, but provided new details about how the affair was discovered as well as the senator's reaction when Hampton confronted him.

 The acknowledgment of the affair has led to a huge fall from grace for a man that many viewed as a rising star within the GOP.
 He's now fighting to complete a second term in office that continues through 2012.